“We all have baggage, mine just has a 'Honk if you love Jesus' bumper sticker on it.”

 A Burnt Thicket Theatre production

 Directed by Stephen Waldschmidt, with dramaturgy by Johnna Wright, and production design by Tim Bratton.
 Redefining Home Theatre.
-Tour presented by New Leaf Network.
+Tour presented in partnership with New Leaf Network.

 Tim is privileged to be the Artistic Associate for Burnt Thicket Theatre and is excited to finally be sharing this one man show, a true labour of love.
 Tim is a local actor and aspiring theatrical dilettante with diverse artistic talents and interests.
 You may have seen Tim on a Saskatoon stage in recent productions such as Rosencrantz and Guildenstern Are Dead (Persephone), Boeing Boeing (Persephone), Pride & Prejudice (Persephone), Art (Persephone) and Burnt Thicket's We Are the Body.
 Tim lives in the King George neighbourhood with his lovely wife, Amy, and their two very active little boys.